viamrobotics/docs/docs/services/motion.md

 For example an arm (or a gripper attached to one), then a pose of {X: 10, Y: 0, Z: 0} will move that arm’s end effector or gripper by 10 mm in the local X direction.

 **`world_state`**: This data structure specifies various information about the world around the robot which is used to augment the motion solving process.
-There are three pieces of world_state: obstacles, interaction spaces, and transforms.
+There are two pieces of world_state: obstacles and transforms.
-Each will be discussed in detail:
+Both will be discussed in detail:

 * **Obstacles**: These are geometries located at a pose relative to some frame.
 When solving a motion plan with movable frames that contain inherent geometries, the solved path will be constrained such that at no point will any of those inherent geometries intersect with the specified obstacles.